Guim3/guim3.github.io/_posts/2017-09-20-Fantastic-GANs-and-where-to-find-them-II.md

 So how do we get rid of weight clipping?
 The authors of the WGAN-GP (where GP stands for gradient penalty) propose enforcing the Lipschitz constraint using another method which they call gradient penalty.
 Basically, GP consists of restricting some gradients to have a norm of 1.
 This is what they call gradient penalty, as it penalizes gradients which norms deviate from 1.

 As a result, WGANs trained using GP rather than weight clipping have faster convergence.
 Additionally, the training is much more stable to an extent where hyperparameter tuning is no longer required and the architecture used is not as critical.
-These WGAN-GP also generate high quality samples, but it is difficult to tell by how much.
+These WGAN-GP also generate high-quality samples, but it is difficult to tell by how much.
 On proven and tested architectures, the quality of these samples are very similar to the baseline WGAN:

 ![WGAN-GP baseline comparison]({{site.baseurl}}/files/blog/Fantastic-GANs-and-where-to-find-them-II/WGAN-GP_comparison_DCGAN.jpg){:height="auto" width="500px" .center-image}
 {: .img-caption}

-Where WGAN-GP is clearly superior is on generating high quality samples on architectures where other GANs clearly fail.
-For example, to the authors knowledge, it has been the first time where a GAN setting has worked on Residual Networks:
+Where WGAN-GP is clearly superior is on generating high-quality samples on architectures where other GANs clearly fail.
+For example, to the authors' knowledge, it has been the first time where a GAN setting has worked on Residual Networks:

 ![WGAN-GP other architectures comparison]({{site.baseurl}}/files/blog/Fantastic-GANs-and-where-to-find-them-II/WGAN-GP_comparison_other.jpg){:height="auto" width="500px" .center-image}
 {: .img-caption}

-There are a lot of other interesting details that I had not mentioned, as it'd would go far beyond the scope of this post.
+There are a lot of other interesting details that I had not mentioned, as it'd go far beyond the scope of this post.
 For those that want to know more (e.g. why the gradient penalty is applied just to "some" gradients or how to a apply this improved WGAN to text), I recommend taking a look at the [article][impWGAN_paper].

 #### You might want to use WGANs-GP if
 you want an improved version of the WGAN which